-The report must contain sufficient information to allow intended the client and other intended users to understand the scope of work performed.
+The report must contain sufficient information to allow intended users to understand the scope of work performed.
 Proper disclosure is required because clients and other intended users may rely on the assignment results.
 Sufficient information includes disclosure of research and analyses performed or not performed.
-The information disclosed must be appropriate for the intended use of the assignment results.